-A survey is the act of collecting information from a sample of people with the intent to generalize the findings to a larger group of people and provide statistical analysis.
+A survey is an act of collecting information from a sample of people with the intent to generalize the findings to a larger group of people and provide statistical analysis.
 While questionnaires are question sets to collect responses, surveys are the research methods for collecting data to gain information.

-Surveys are utilized within almost every industry that is interested in gathering insights including businesses, the media, government and academics.
+Surveys are utilized within almost every industry that is interested in gathering insights including businesses, the media, government, and academics.
 The respondents that researchers survey are predefined and surveyed through standardized procedures.
 This ensures a level playing field for all respondents and prevents the introduction of biases.

 The four most common types of surveys include: